 "Y-yeah, I'm fine."
 Weiss lied, turning her gaze back to the match.
 Sky was knocked flying, but the heiress could hardly focus on the fight at all.
 "I think I was up too late."

-Pyrrha's impressive display of skill seemed to entrance the audience.
+Pyrrha's impressive display of skill seemed to entrance the audience, cheers fading into audible gasps as she barely dodged swings.
 Over time, even Weiss was wrapped up in the girl's fight.
 Her gaze followed Cardin as the boy swung his massive mace wildly, before choking up on it for a tighter, faster swing.

-The impact of his weapon colliding with Pyrrha's shield shook the dust from the rafters.
+The impact of his weapon colliding with Pyrrha's shield actually felt like it shook the seat beneath Weiss.

 "Cardin's really improved."
 Ruby pitched chipperly, to which Weiss nodded.

-He still wasn't a match for Pyrrha, however, and neither were his friends.
-The bout ended with Cardin's team sprawled out across the arena and Pyrrha's spear at his neck.
+The burly boy still wasn't a match for his opponent, however, and neither were his friends.
+Pyrrha launched a kick into his gut, and the bout ended with Cardin's team sprawled out across the arena and a spear at his neck.
 Weiss slid backwards a bit, literally having been on the edge of her seat as the overly large crowd applauded.

-Pyrrha helped the leader of CRDL to his feet, and smacked the chest plate he wore reassuringly.
+Pyrrha helped the leader of CRDL to his feet, and smacked the chest plate he wore with a friendly smile.
 The boy scowled and walked off, his team still scattered before they got to their feet and went after him.

 Some things never changed.
 Weiss turned her eyes to Professor Goodwitch as the woman cleared her throat.